-evaluation Python expression which should return a note less than 10 (10 is the highest note).
-You have access to the variables errors warning, statement which respectively contain the number of errors / warnings messages and the total number of statements analyzed.
-This is used by the global evaluation report (RP0004).
+evaluation Python expression which should return a score less than or equal to 10.
+You have access to the variables 'error', 'warning', 'refactor', and 'convention' which contain the number of messages in each category, as well as 'statement' which is the total number of statements analyzed.
+This score is used by the global evaluation report (RP0004).